 What to do if my phone gets hot while charging?

 There is a chance that this problem is related to a defective battery or a defective charger.
 Check if the part of the phone that gets extremely hot is the section where the phone’s charger connects to the phone.
-If this is the case then the problem may lie in the physical wiring of the phone or you may not be using the original charger.
-When the Samsung Galaxy S2 was launched, I used one of those only to find some Samsung Galaxy S2 charging problems overheating the phone.
+If this is the case, then the problem may lie in the physical wiring of the phone, or you may not be using the original charger.
+When the Samsung Galaxy S2 was launched, I used one of those to find some Samsung Galaxy S2 charging problems overheating the phone.
 I realized that I was using an old charger at home while I kept the original one at my workplace to charge it if the battery dies while I was at work.
 I realized that the old charger was the problem.

 You may also read: How To Root Android